YunusEmrePak/eKampus-Clone/README.md

 # eKampus-Clone

 This is not a responsive design.
-You should set size of the page for your screen.
+You should set size of the page on your screen.